Fig77/Calculator-React/README.md

 - Run `npm test` to run the test suites.

-## Live Version

-- You can view the app hosted online [here](https://calculatordeploy.herokuapp.com).

 <!-- FUTURE IMPROVEMENTS -->

 ## Future Improvements

 See the [open issues](https://github.com/Fig77/calculator-react/issues) for a list of proposed features (and known issues).

 <!-- LICENSE -->